wowdd1/xlinkBook/README.md

 goal:

-    you only need a book
+    you only need a book, zoom in/out human knowledge

 philosophy: